 It is my prayer that these tender moments in our kitchen will mark their hearts for eternity.

 So what exactly is matzah?

 Matzah is the unleavened bread described by the Lord in Exodus.

 "In the first month, on the fourteenth day of the month at evening, you shall eat unleavened bread, until the twenty-first day of the month at evening.
 For seven days no leaven shall be found in your houses, since whoever eats what is leavened, that same person shall be cut off from the congregation of Israel, whether he is a stranger or a native of the land.
 You shall eat nothing leavened; in all your dwellings you shall eat unleavened bread."
 Exodus 12: 18-20

 You don't have to make matzah, you can absolutely buy the boxed stuff at the store.
 We just enjoy it (and think it tastes way better).

-If you would like to make a matzah more typical of the cracker type sold in boxes, you can try an oven baked version.
-It is also very simple.
-Half our family enjoys the soft type and the other half likes the cracker type.
+There are two types of matzah textures.
+One is a soft matzah very much like a tortilla.
+If you would like to make a matzah more typical of the cracker type sold in boxes can try an oven baked version. it is also very simple. half our family enjoys soft and others like the cracker type.

 Thanks!
 I am excited to try this with my kids.